alchemistry/alchemtest/alchemtest/lammps/lj_dimer/descr.rst

 LJ Dimer in solvent, alchemically decoupled to a dimer in vacuum separated from bulk solvent

-Test using LAMMPS dump files with PE to be turned into u_nk and dHdl dataframes that could be calculated with MBAR or TI.
+Test using LAMMPS dump files with PE to be turned into u_nk and dHdl DataFrames that could be calculated with MBAR or TI.

 Notes